tieututinhoc/piracy/docs/cartoons-and-anime.md

 - [AnimeWatch](https://aniwatch.me/) - We are Aniwatch and here you will find an anime haven, including the best user experience you will ever have.
 - [AnimeWorldBD](https://animeworldbd.com/) - Banner ads, some videos can only be downloaded, small list.
 - [Aniwatcher](https://aniwatcher.com/) - Subs and dubs, pop-up ads on video player, downloadable, multiple sources.
-- [AtTwist.moe](https://atwitst.moe) - The website has almost no ads.
+- [Anime Twist](https://twist.moe/) - An anime direct streaming site with a decent UI and video player.
 - [Cartoon Crazy](https://www.cartooncrazy.tv/)
 - [CartoonWire](https://cartoonwire.to/)
 - [Chia-anime](https://www2.chia-anime.cc/)